VansonLeung/SwiftUI-ImagePicker/README.md

 # SwiftUI-ImagePicker
-An installation of SwiftUI ImagePicker to support iOS Camera and Photo Gallery
+An implementation of SwiftUI ImagePicker to support iOS Camera and Photo Gallery

 1. Permission acceptance case